SkiingIsFun123/redwood/README.md

 GraphQL API.
 The API uses Prisma to operate on a database.
 Out of the box you get tightly integrated testing with Jest, logging with Pino, and a UI component catalog with Storybook.
-Setting up authentication (like Auth0) or CSS frameworks (like Tailwind CSS) are a single command line invocation away.
+Setting up authentication (like Auth0) or CSS frameworks (like Tailwind CSS) is a single command-line invocation away.
 And to top it off, Redwood's architecture allows you to deploy to either serverless providers (e.g. Netlify, Vercel) or traditional server and container providers (e.g. AWS, Render) with nearly no code changes between the two!